vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 that is a very holy saptami; worship the Sun on that day; performer is freed from all sins and goes to Devaloka; KKV 145–146, HV I. 740–41 quoting Bhav., Brāhmaparva 106.

 4-14.
 This yoga occurs in Sr. dark half ( says HV.).
-Pāpanāśinyekādasi-in Phā. when ekādaśī has Pusya naksatra
+Pāpanāśinyekādaśī-in Phā. when ekādaśī has Pusya naksatra

 and Jupiter and when Sun is in Kumbha or Mina or when ekādaśı is conjoined with Pusya-naksatra, that tithi is